Listen to This Article:

 We’ve compiled a checklist of all of the essential questions into one handy tool: career options, culinary interest surveys, educational opportunities, and more.

-While they’re not a requirement for becoming a successful baker, some of the best in the industry choose to pursue additional certifications as they progress through their careers.
+Once you’re a working baker, it can help build your credibility and authority to work towards additional baking certifications.
+While they’re not a requirement for becoming a successful baker, some of the best bakers in the industry choose to pursue these extra credentials as they progress through their careers.

-Respected industry group Retail Bakers of America (RBA) offers prestigious certifications to bakers who have enough experience and can prove their baking skills through rigorous practical exams.
-These titles may increase your earning potential, as they prove that you continue to improve your craft and are committed to growth and learning.
+The respected industry group Retail Bakers of America (RBA) offers prestigious certifications to bakers who have enough experience and can prove their baking skills through rigorous practical exams.
+Having these titles may increase your earning potential, as they prove that you have a certain level of precision and skill as a baker.

 Certified Journey Baker or Certified Journey Decorator